 Viewpoint

-Do you see what you think you see?
+Do you see what you think

-This one contains no hidden meanings.
-If you see one word vs. another it doesn't mean you are left brain/right brain, it doesn't mean you have a tumor, it doesn't mean you aren't of a genius i.q.
-We all see things differently.
+see one word vs. another it doesn't mean you are left brain/right brain, it doesn't mean you have a tumor, it doesn't mean you aren't of a genius i.q.

 Sometimes, all it takes is another person for us to appreciate what was once hidden from our view.